jasonbayton/11ty/_src/projects/managed-info/support/troubleshooting.md

 1. You add the Google Play Store to a multi-app card.
 The application icon and name shows within MANAGED INFO.
 Tapping it does nothing.
 2. You add the Google Play Store as a system application to your EMM policy, `com.android.vending`.
 Tapping the application now launches fine.

+This will equally apply to the call, map, web, and email **Quick actions**.

 If you see behaviour that doesn't match the above, but applications are failing to launch, please reach out to debug.

 ## Common issues